 Expense Guarantee

 Expenses affect the separate account as much as a mutual fund.
 If expenses were allowed to rise over time, this could adversely affect the income that the annuitant was receiving.
-So annuity contracts usually guarantee that expenses will not be greater than a stipulated amount, generally around 1%.
+So annuity contracts usually guarantee that expenses will not exceed a stipulated amount, generally around 1%.

 Death Benefit